mlitola/robotWorkshop/README.md

-# robotWorkshop
+# Robot Workshop
-Material for Robot framework workshop
+This is contains "getting started" material for a robot framework workshop

 ## Prerequisite(s)
 In order to install robot framework you have to have python pip installed (and homebrew for macos users).
 Then install the following: